DecentricCorp/coval.c-wallet/README.md

 Comments or Questions?
 =====
-Submit an issue here or send email to info@freewallet.io
+Submit an issue here or send email to shannon@synrg.tech